projecthorus/horusbinary/README.md

 # Project Horus's Low-Speed Binary Telemetry System
 This repository contains documentation and scripts to work with the new `horus_demod` MFSK/RTTY demodulator, developed by [David Rowe](http://rowetel.com).
 Currently this demodulator provides ~2.5dB better RTTY decode performance than dl-fldigi 3.21.50, and ~0.5dB better performance than fldigi 4.0.1.

-It also adds support for a binary-packet 4FSK mode, designed specifically for high-altitude balloon telemetry, and which is intended to supercede RTTY for all Project Horus launches.
+More importantly, it also adds support for a binary-packet 4FSK mode, designed specifically for high-altitude balloon telemetry, and which is intended to supercede RTTY for all Project Horus launches.
 Preliminary testing shows it has ~6dB improved demodulation performance over RTTY at the same baud rate.

 Currently we are developing the modem under Linux & OSX, with the eventual aim to produce a cross-platform GUI.
 For now, the demodulator is available as a command-line utility, with additional binary packet processing and uploading of data to Habitat performed by the `horusbinary.py` python script.